CenterTurkHD/android_device_huawei_u8655/README.md

 if you want to help me mail me: bmark13@vipmail.hu

-Note: change the line "LOCAL_CFLAGS :=" to "LOCAL_CFLAGS := -DQCOM_HARDWAR" in build/core/clear_vars.mk
+Note: change the line "LOCAL_CFLAGS :=" to "LOCAL_CFLAGS := -DQCOM_HARDWARE" in build/core/clear_vars.mk